WMGM-TV: History

 The station first signed on the air on January 25, 1966, known as WCMC-TV (meaning Cape May County).
 It was owned by Jersey Cape Broadcasting, along with the WCMC radio stations (1230 AM and 100.7 FM, now WZXL).
 The station initially could not get a direct network feed from NBC, forcing station engineers to switch to and from the signal of KYW-TV (channel 3) in Philadelphia for network programming.
 During the station's early years, even when NBC went to full-time color programming, the station still broadcast its local programming in black and white.
 WCMC-TV was sold to South Jersey Radio in 1977, and changed its call letters first to WAAT on April 27, 1981, and then to the current WMGM-TV on April 12, 1984, to match co-owned WMGM radio (103.7 FM).
 Under South Jersey Radio, channel 40 was able to obtain its own NBC affiliate feed.
 Upon the death of owner Howard Green in 2002, the stations were eventually sold to Access.1 Communications.

 For many years, the station operated a low-powered repeater, WMGM-LP on VHF channel 7, to serve Atlantic City itself.
 On July 3, 2006, WMGM-LP fell silent when a fire struck its transmitter building.
 The building also housed the transmitters for Atlantic City's WMGM radio as well as Pleasantville's WOND (1400 AM) and WTKU-FM (98.3).
 While WMGM radio began broadcasting from WPUR (107.3 FM)'s auxiliary facilities atop the Trump Taj Mahal casino, the AM stations and WMGM-LP remained dark, leaving many Atlantic City residents without clear reception of NBC programs over-the-air.
 However, the on-air signals were eventually brought back.

-Until WCAU became an NBC owned-and-operated station in September 1995, people in much of the New Jersey side of the Philadelphia market could watch the entire NBC schedule on WMGM-TV, as KYW-TV (which later became a CBS owned-and-operated station as a result of a 1994 affiliation deal involving two other Westinghouse-owned stations) pre-empted many of NBC's daytime programs as well as other shows.
+Until WCAU became an NBC owned-and-operated station in September 1995, people in much of the New Jersey side of the Philadelphia market could watch the entire NBC schedule on WMGM-TV, as KYW-TV (which later became a CBS owned-and-operated station as a result of a 1994 affiliation deal involving two other Westinghouse-owned stations) preempted many of NBC's daytime programs as well as other shows.
 WMGM was one of the few affiliates not to carry the Sunday edition of The Today Show.